payola/Payola/docs/developer_guide.md

 - [http://scalagwt.github.com/](http://scalagwt.github.com/)
 - [https://github.com/efleming969/scalosure](https://github.com/efleming969/scalosure)

+The first two unfortunately didn't match our needs, mostly because they're still in a development phase and could be marked experimental.
+The build process of Scala+GWT seemed to be integrable into our build system only with huge difficulties and complexity of the tool (e.g. the compilation process) discouraged us from potential modifications of our own.
+The third one, Scalosure, successor of the s2js, appealed to us the most thanks to its integration of [Google Closure Library](http://closure-library.googlecode.com/svn/docs/index.html) and relative lightweightness.
+Abandoned development of the Scalosure, however, was definitely disadvantage number one.

 We have commenced with Scalosure, but rather sooner than later, we got to a point where we had to modify and extend the tool itself.
 As we dug deeper and deeper into the Scalosure, we started to dislike its implementation.
 Having in mind that the core of Scalosure was just about 1000 LOC (including many duplicities), we have decided to start fresh and implement our own tool, heavily inspired by Scalosure.